kcha/gopro_renamer/README.md

 ## Usage

 If desired, make a backup of your files before proceeding as your files will be irrevocably renamed.
-You can also perform a dry-run by including the `-t` flag.
+A dry run can also be performed by including the `-t` flag.

 To run the app: